jpiramirez/jpiramirez.github.io-src/content/clockserver.md

 	return 0;
 	}

-In the code two parameters are read: `timefactor` is the speed-up or slow-down of the simulated clock signal with respect to "wall" time, and `tickspersec` is the frequency with which the simulated clock signal will be publish (relative to wall time).
+In the code two parameters are read: `timefactor` is the speed-up or slow-down of the simulated clock signal with respect to "wall" time, and `tickspersec` is the frequency with which the simulated clock signal will be published (relative to wall time).
 This last parameter is important, because the nodes that use the `/clock` signal may need specific frequencies depending on the application.
 This is equivalent to the `real_time_update_rate` from Gazebo world files.